emlearn/emlearn-micropython/paper/notes.md

 ## Outline
 Should be 250-1000 words.
 Scope.
-Max 2 pages plus references
+2-3 pages, plus references

 - Summary.
 1-3 paragraphs.
 Max 1/2 page
 - Statement of need.
 Up to 1/2 page